Clu-Two/Virtual-Companion/README.md

-Virtual Companion Alpha v0.5
+Virtual Companion Alpha v0.6
 ============================
 A simple virtual pet, essentially a stat management game.
 Uses ImGui for the interface.

 It's a heavy work in progress, and in no way elegant in its current state.

-v0.5 changes:
+v0.6 changes:
 -------------
-* first attempt at adding visual representation of companion
+* merged some files to make things easier
-* Issue: image not loading, think its something to do with opengl
+* tweaked the layout

 ------------
 Dependencies